Gluten Free Brookies

 • Chocolate Chips: You can use the same semisweet chocolate chips that you used for the brownie layer.

-How to Make Cookie Brownies From Scratch
+How to Make Brookies From Scratch

-Melt the Chocolate: In a double boiler or in the microwave, melt the chocolate together with the butter.
+• Melt the chocolate.
+In a double boiler or in the microwave, melt the chocolate together with the butter.
 A double boiler is easy to make with a heatproof bowl set over a simmering pot of water.
 Stir the chocolate as it melts, then set it aside to cool.

-Make the Brownie Batter: Next, whisk the eggs and sugar together in a large bowl.
+• Make the brownie batter.
+Next, whisk the eggs and sugar together in a large bowl.
 Slowly add in the melted chocolate while continuing to whisk until everything is combined.
 Mix in the cocoa powder, almond flour, salt, and vanilla.
 Finally, pour the brownie batter into a prepared baking pan.
 Next, it’s time for the chocolate chip cookie layer.

-Brown the Butter: First, heat the butter in a saucepan until it’s melted and bubbling.
+• Brown the butter.
+First, heat the butter in a saucepan until it’s melted and bubbling.
 Let it simmer for a couple of minutes, then take it off of the heat once it starts to brown.
 Cream together the sugars with your browned butter in a mixing bowl.

-Make the Cookie Dough: Add the other wet ingredients, and continue whisking until smooth.
+• Make the cookie dough.
+Add the other wet ingredients, and continue whisking until smooth.
 Add in the flour and dry ingredients to form an even dough, then fold in the chocolate chips.

-Assemble and Bake: Drop spoonfuls of cookie dough into the baking dish over top of the brownie layer.
+• Assemble and bake.
+Drop spoonfuls of cookie dough into the baking dish over the top of the brownie layer.
 Gently press them into the brownie batter, leaving some of the batter peeking through in spots.
 Cover the pan with foil, and place it into a preheated oven.
 Remove the foil after about half an hour, and continue to bake until a toothpick inserted into the center of the brookies comes out clean.

 A metal baking pan filled with brookies cut into squares.